Skip to Content

 If you’ve been dreading seeing this person, chances are they might have conditional love for you.
 Often our gut will instinctively know something is wrong before our objective minds can define what it is exactly.

-When someone loves you unconditionally, you feel safe around them.
+When someone loves you unconditionally, when you are with them, you’re in a safe space.
 But if they love you conditionally, you likely don’t feel emotionally safe around them and may avoid them because of many of the other items on this list.

 RELATED: I feel like a burden to my family.